Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

 # Acknowledgments

 We acknowledge and greatly appreciate the financial support from the National Renewable Energy Laboratory and the Possibility Lab.
 The Moore Institute for Plastic Pollution Research led the development of the software tool and drafting of this manuscript.
-The One4All portal was inspired by the data validator tool created by Appsilon.
+The One4All portal was inspired by the Data Validator tool created by Appsilon.
 We acknowledge the work and the input of the San Francisco Estuary Institute and the California State Water Resources Control Board.
 We would like to thank Scott Coffin, Tony Hale, Diana Lin, Gemma Shusterman, Rebecca Sutton, Adam Wong, Richard Nelson, Leah Thornton Hampton, Libby Heeren, and Gabriel Daiess.
 We would also like to thank Anja Oca, Haig Minasian, and Holden Ford from California State University, Long Beach, who provided the valid sample data used in the validator application.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of any California State agency.

 # References